Seahawks training camp: Reviewing the week that was and previewing what practices will look like in the week ahead

 Due to protocols in place because of COVID-19, the Seahawks and the other 31 NFL teams are in the midst of a training camp unlike any other.

-That might also means it’s a little hard to follow from afar.
+That might mean it’s a little hard to follow from afar.

-So consider this an update on what has occurred so far and what will happen next.
+So consider this an update on what has occurred and what will happen next.

 The week that was

-Under a new training-camp schedule resulting from an agreement between the league and the players association, teams last week were able to begin an eight-day strength and conditioning phase.
+Under a new training-camp schedule resulting from an agreement between the league and the players association, teams began an eight-day strength-and-conditioning phase last week.

-Players were cleared to begin taking part in those workouts once they had tested negative for COVID-19 three times in the span of four days and then passed physicals.
+Players were cleared to begin taking part in those workouts once they had tested negative for COVID-19 three times in the span of four days and passed physicals.

-The strength and conditioning phase began last Monday and continues through Tuesday (players had one recovery day off, on Wednesday).

-Those sessions were also allowed to include a period of quarterbacks throwing passes to receivers.
+The strength and conditioning phase began Monday and continues through Tuesday (players had Wednesday off as a recovery day).
+Those sessions were also allowed to include a period of quarterbacks throwing to receivers.

 The Seahawks passed along pictures, showing players such as Russell Wilson wearing masks.
 Players are also wearing tracking devices as both an aid for social distancing and contact tracing.

-Negative test results still a big positive: What the Seahawks are doing appears to be working — through 12 days, they have not put a player on the league’s COVID-19 reserve list.
+Negative test results still a big positive: What the Seahawks are doing appears to be working.
+Through 12 days, they have not put a player on the league’s COVID-19 reserve list.

 Through Thursday, there had been 56 players with positive tests, according to the NFLPA.

-That averages out to fewer than two per team, and is a good sign for the league as it attempts to get its season not only started on time, but completed.
+That averages out to fewer than two per team, and is a good sign for the league as it attempts to get its season not only started on time but completed.

-Seattle is one of six teams so far to not have a player land on the league’s COVID-19 reserve list, proof to some players that the team is so far showing the ability to handle the protocols well.
+The Seahawks are one of six teams to not have a player land on the league’s COVID-19 reserve list, proof to some players that the team is so far showing the ability to handle the protocols well.

 “I think our team is pretty disciplined,” receiver DK Metcalf said in a Zoom session with media this week.
 “You know, we had zero positive tests the first week, so our team is going to just continue to build on that.
 And just continue to stay disciplined.”